 Byte Description 03:00 NVMe-MI Message Header: Refer to Section 3.2.
-04 Control Primitive Opcode (CPO): This field specifies the opcode of the Control Primitive to be executed.
+04 Control Primitive Opcode (CPO): This field specifies the opcode of the Control Primitive to be 04 executed.
 Refer to Figure 24.
-05 Tag (TAG): This field contains an opaque value that is sent from the Management Controller in the Control Primitive Request Message and returned by the Management Endpoint in to the associated response.
+Tag (TAG): This field contains an opaque value that is sent from the Management Controller in the 05 Control Primitive Request Message and returned by the Management Endpoint in to the associated response.
 A Management Controller may use any value in this field.
-07:06 Control Primitive Specific Parameter (CPSP): This field is used to to pass Control Primitive specific parameter information.
+07:06 Control Primitive Specific Parameter (CPSP): This field is used to to pass Control Primitive specific 07.00 parameter information.
+11:08 Message Integrity Check: Refer to Section 3.2.